 With your partner, put together a physical or digital “vision board” to bring your ideas to life.
 Clip any photographs, magazine articles, pieces of materials, etc and save it to a bulletin board or shoe box.
 Electronic tools like Evernote and Pinterest make this process even easier as you can see at a glance what inspires you.

 When you’ve assembled several items, take a step back and look for underlying themes in the things that inspire you both with the goal of figuring out what shines through and says “us.”
 If you’re stuck, ask your close friends for their input, or your wedding planner.
 Sometimes a second opinion helps give a fresh perspective on things.

 Select a Color Palette

 The most important element in determining the overall look and style of your wedding involves choosing the right color palette.
 Think about the colors you and your partner love.
 Take a look at your wardrobe, furniture, and home furnishings.
-Which of those colors stand out?
+Which of those colors stands out?
 Scroll through your Pinterest boards and pictures you’ve saved, analyzing your choices for trends.
 Do you gravitate toward the light and soft colors, or darker strong colors?

-Once you have a color in mind, consider the season, wedding venue and location, indoors or out.
+Once you have a color in mind, consider the season, wedding venue, and location, indoors or out.
 You may want to pair a color with one or two complementary colors.
 If you’re going for a light look, keep the tones with minimal contrast.
 Most times, you should select a dark or medium tone to have contrast and bring your elements to life.

-Finally, use your color palette as a guide in your decision making.
+Finally, use your color palette as a guide in your decision-making.
 Eliminate any element that doesn’t fit into your scheme.
 This simple step helps create an effective style for your wedding.